richardbiely/gaia-ecs/README.md

 # Installation

 ## CMake

-Following shows the steps needed to build the library:
+The following shows the steps needed to build the library:

 ```bash
 # Check out the library